General & Game Settings:

 Since this league will mostly be self governed, if you find another player/team to be acting against the rules listed herein, please report this individual to a league official along with evidence of your claims.
 You can reach our officials’s at any time, either by email or on our Discord.
 The board of referee’s will review and act on these claims on a case by case basis.

-- A $20 registration fee per team is required to participate in the league. (or $4 for a free agent)
+- A $20 registration fee per team for the relaxed division

 - The registration fee must be paid before the stated deadline to pay, or you will not be allowed to participate.